10 injured in blast in India-administered Kashmir

-NEW DELHI — Police say at least 10 people were injured in a grenade blast near a government building in India-administered Kashmir.

-A police statement says the blast on Saturday occurred near the office of a civil administrator in southern Anantnag town.

-The statement says the injured included a police official and a journalist.
+He said that the injured included a police official and a journalist, and that all of the injuries were minor.

+“It was a militant attack,” he said without elaborating.
+“Police are probing to identify and nab the culprit.”

 No other details were immediately available.